-A raw diet recreates the way our pet’s ancestors ate in the wild for thousands of years.
-Dogs and cats are carnivores.
-Left to their own devices, their typical daily diet, like that of their wild cousins, would involve catching and eating another animal.
+A raw cat food diet recreates the way our feline ancestors ate in the wild for thousands of years.
+Cats are carnivores, unlike dogs, which are omnivores.
+Left to their own devices, cat’s typical daily diet, like that of their wild cousins, would involve catching and eating another animal.
 A raw diet returns our pets to this more natural form of nutrition, as if they had hunted and caught their perfect dinner.

 - Fresh, raw meat